 Nympsfield, Stroud, GL11 5AU

 An independent book store in Wotton Under Edge, taking orders on line, in store and delivering free to the local area too.
 Bought and reinvigorated in 2020, the shop has been a fixture on the high street for many years.
 A passion for books and reading shines through!
 The "Books we are Loving" list is well worth a look.

 26 Long Street, Wotton-under-Edge, GL12 7BT

-11 and 12 July 2020 is it’s 30th birthday!
+It's back, 14th and 15th August 2021 for a delayed 30th birthday!
 A packed programme of family fun and entertainment including exciting horsemanship, The Dog and Duck Show, sheepdog demonstrations, falconry, displays and loads for kids.
 Take your dog for free.